 Coffea Ethiopica ☕️

-Note: The information in this piece comes from personal experience in Addis Ababa and the Tigray region
+[The information in this piece comes from personal experience in Addis Ababa and the Tigray region.
+Thank you Natnael Habtamu and Rövël Gøí for reviewing drafts of this piece.]

 The worst crime an Ethiopian child can commit is breaking their family’s jebena.
 Okay, maybe not the worst crime.
 But breaking your mom’s jebena is pretty high up there.